Equivalence via surjections: Double categories

 It is straightforward to check that gregarious double equivalence is a reflexive, transitive relation on the class of double categories.
 Symmetry is less straightforward, but will follow as a corollary of our main theorem.

-\begin{remark} Campbell's slides~\cite{Camp} speak of `double functors' without stating whether they are strict or pseudo.
-For our purposes, it is essential to use the pseudo version, otherwise the relation of gregarious double equivalence is not symmetric.
+\begin{remark} The double functors in Campbell's slides~\cite{Camp} are implicitly strict, but for our purposes, it is essential to use the pseudo version.
+Otherwise, the relation of gregarious double equivalence is not symmetric.

 To see the problem, first consider monoidal categories $\A$ and $\B$.
 It may be that there exists a strict monoidal equivalence $\A \to \B$ but no strict monoidal equivalence $\B \to \A$, even if $\A$ and $\B$ themselves are strict.
 For example, let $\B$ be the discrete category on the $2$-element group $\Z/2\Z$, with monoidal structure given by addition.
 Let $\A$ be the category whose object-set is $\Z$, with one map $m \to n$ when $m \equiv n \pmod{2}$ and none otherwise, again made into a monoidal category by addition.
 Let $F \from \A \to \B$ be the usual quotient map.
 Then $F$ is a strict monoidal functor between strict monoidal categories, and it is a surjective equivalence.
 However, there is no strict monoidal equivalence $G \from \B \to \A$.
 For since $1 + 1 = 0$ in $\Z/2\Z$, if we put $n = G(1) \in \Z$ then $n + n = 0$ in $\Z$, so $n = 0$; hence $G(1) = G(0)$, contradicting $G$ being an equivalence.